 The promotion of social and environmental characteristics depends on the Fund's strategy and its own investment processes.
-The management team implements an ESG "score improvement" approach, which consists of obtaining the average ESG score of the portfolio higher (i.e., better) than, and at least equal to the average ESG score of the initial universe.
+The management team implements an ESG "score improvement" approach, which consists of achieving an average ESG score of the portfolio higher than the average ESG score of the comparable SRI universe: the STOXX Europe Total Market Index, which the Management Company considers a relevant comparison element for the ESG score of the fund in view of its strategy, after eliminating 20% of the index weighting.